How to Install Chkrootkit on Ubuntu 24.04, 22.04, or 20.04

 This command will fetch the latest package information from the repositories and upgrade any installed packages with newer versions.

-Install Chkrootkit on Ubuntu via APT Command
+Install Chkrootkit via APT Command

 To install Chkrootkit, you can utilize the APT package manager.
 This package manager is a convenient and efficient way to manage software on your Ubuntu system.
 Run the following command to install Chkrootkit: